Contraction centers in families of hyperkahler manifolds: Applications of Thom-Mather-Verdier theory to the families of MBM loci

 In \ref{_main_incidentn_Theorem_} we prove that the fibers of natural families associated with rational curves are homeomorphic and stratified diffeomorphic.
-However, there is a version of Thom-Mather theory which gives bi-Lipschitz equivalence of the fibers over open strata of Thom-Mather stratification (\cite{_Parusinski:Lip_}, \cite{_Parusinski:Lip_stra_}).
+However, there is a version of the Thom-Mather theory which gives bi-Lipschitz equivalence of the fibers over open strata of Thom-Mather stratification (\cite[Theorem 1.6]{_Parusinski:Lip_stra_subana_}; see also \cite{_Parusinski:Lip_}, \cite{_Parusinski:Lip_stra_}).
 Then the same arguments as above prove that the homeomorphisms constructed in \ref{_main_incidentn_Theorem_} are bi-Lipschitz.

 {\bf Acknowledgements:} We are grateful to Fedor Bogomolov for pointing out a potential error in an earlier version of this work, and to Jean-Pierre Demailly, Patrick Popescu, Lev Birbrair and Daniel Barlet for useful discussions.
 We are especially grateful to Fabrizio Catanese who explained to us the basics of Thom-Mather theory and gave the relevant reference, and to A. Rapagnetta and the anonymous referee of the superseded version of the paper for bringing Bakker and Lehn's paper to our attention and insisting on its importance for our subject.
-Finally, much gratitude is due to Grigori Papayanov for insightful comments and the reference in Mathoverflow \cite{_Mathoverflow:Papayanov_}.
+Much gratitude is due to Grigori Papayanov for insightful comments and the reference in Mathoverflow \cite{_Mathoverflow:Papayanov_}.
+The referee of the present version has done a considerable work pointing out our many inaccuracies, we thank him/her very much.
+Remark \ref{proportional-unequal} is inspired by a conversation with Emanuele Macri.

 {